 Pistachios are a nutritional powerhouse, containing more than 30 different vitamins, minerals and beneficial phytonutrients including thiamin, potassium, fiber, magnesium and vitamin B6.

+And more good news for pistachio fans: studies have shown they deliver a number of health benefits including help with managing diabetes and reducing risk for some cancers and cardiovascular disease.
 A daily dose of pistachios may help reduce the risk of lung and other cancers, according to data presented at the American Association for Cancer Research Frontiers in Cancer Prevention Research Conference.
 This is because pistachios are a good source of gamma-tocopherol (a form of vitamin E), which is thought to help in the fight against cancer.

 "It is known that vitamin E provides a degree of protection against certain forms of cancer.
 Higher intakes of gamma-tocopherol, which is a form of vitamin E, may reduce the risk of lung cancer," said Ladia M. Hernandez, senior research dietitian at the University of Texas.